Will Healthcare Costs Crack Your Nest Egg?

 Retirement can be expensive – upwards of $200,000 a couple -- just for healthcare

-It’s a scary number: A couple retiring this year will need $220,000 to cover their healthcare expenses in retirement.
-But more than half (55%) of retirees neglect to plan for their prescription drug and medical expenses.
-Among those that do, nearly half expect to need only $50,000.
+It’s a scary number: A couple retiring this year will need $280,000 to cover their healthcare expenses in retirement, and that’s excluding long-term care.

 Living longer is a good thing, but it can be expensive.
-As life expectancy goes up, so do the number of years we live in retirement.
-This means your nest egg needs to stretch even further.
+Life expectancy is 78.6 years in the U.S., so planning for retirement is very important to make sure you are prepared for the next chapter in your life.
+This includes preparing a nest egg that can be adjusted for the many years ahead.
 Planning for healthcare needs is more critical now than ever.

 Estimating Your Healthcare Costs